42+ Years of Serving Injury Victims in Pennsylvania

-Advocating on Behalf of Pennsylvania Clients for 40 years
+Advocating on Behalf of Pennsylvania Social Security Disability Clients for 42+ Years

 No one ever plans on becoming disabled.
-If a debilitating injury or illness renders you unable to work or live your best life, it is easy to feel like you are out of options.
-That is why the federal government offers Social Security Disability benefits to people who can no longer work to support themselves or their family members through no fault of their own.
+If a debilitating injury or illness renders you unable to work, it is easy to feel like you are out of options.
+That is why the federal government offers Social Security benefits to people who can no longer work to support themselves or their family members if they are suffering from a disability.

-At Larry Pitt & Associates, our experienced and talented team of Social Security Disability lawyers has spent more than three decades helping victims just like you obtain the benefits they need to survive.
-We walk you through each step of the process and answer your questions along the way so that you can regain control over your life and your future.
-If you have suffered a long-term, permanent, or even fatal disability anywhere in Berks, Bucks, Delaware, Chester, Montgomery, or Philadelphia Counties, we want to hear your story.
+At Larry Pitt & Associates, our experienced Social Security Disability attorneys have spent more than three decades securing financial assistance through the disability claims process.
+Your Social Security Disability lawyer will guide you through the complex Social Security Disability claim process and answer all your questions along the way so that you can regain control over your life and your finances.

-This is an insurance program for workers who become unable to work.
+This is an insurance program for workers who become unable to work due to a disability.
 The Social Security Administration (SSA) is responsible for the operation and administration of this fund.
 Money for this fund comes from the “FICA” tax withheld from workers’ pay and employer contributions.
 People who have worked and paid FICA tax for at least five of the ten years prior to the onset of their disability are usually covered.
-Dependent upon age, others may be qualified to receive benefits with fewer years of work.
+Depending upon age, others may be qualified to receive benefits with fewer years of work.

-Eligibility in Pennsylvania and throughout the country is dependent upon three factors:
+Eligibility in Pennsylvania is dependent upon three factors:

 - You must be able to prove to the Social Security Administration that you cannot perform your job because of your disability.

-- The SSA must decide that you cannot do another kind of work, either, because of your disability.
+- The SSA must decide that you cannot do another kind of work because of your disability.

 The Social Security Administration uses a formula based on your average lifetime earnings and the total number of years you have worked to calculate the benefit amount.
 You can receive up to a maximum of approximately $1,500 per month, depending on your past earnings.
 If you have a family, you could receive additional benefits – up to 50 percent of your own monthly benefit amount.